percyliang/sempre/README.md

 - Added the `tables` package for the paper *Compositional semantic parsing on semi-structured tables* (ACL 2015).
 - Add and `overnight` package for the paper *Building a semantic parser overnight* (ACL 2015).

+Changes from SEMPRE 2.1 to SEMPRE 2.2:

+- Added the `interactive` package for the paper *Naturalizing a programming language through interaction* (ACL 2017).